Roger-Chuh/ShapeToolbox/README.md

 ## Base shapes

-The base shapes are sphere, plane, disk, torus, and cylinder.
+The base shapes are sphere, ellipsoid, plane, disk, torus, and cylinder.
 In addition, you can create a surface of revolution, and extrusion, and a wiggly "worm" shape.
 That's it, no more complex shapes.
+(But you can add some complexity with a "superellipsoid" and "supertorus"/"supertoroid"; see further below.)

 ## Perturbations